In this writeup, I explain the solutions to the picoCTF Here’s a LIBC challenge.

 Ubuntu 18.04 uses glibc 2.27.

-People usually use Docker to get holds on different versions of Ubuntu.
+People usually use Docker to get their hands on different versions of Ubuntu.

 If it’s your first time solving this problem, and don’t know what glibc is I don’t recommend using Dockerfiles.